alansav/partial_date/README.md

 # partial date

-This project is a .NET Core application.
+This project is a .NET Standard 2.0 class library.

 This project provides a class which can be used to model a date which allows certain components of the date (day, month, year) to be null.